OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-07.md

 ## Nehemiah 7:34

-> the descendants of the other Elam, 1,254;
+> the line of the other Elam, numbered 1,254;

 ## Nehemiah 7:35

-> the descendants of Harim, 320;
+> the line of Harim, numbered 320;

 ## Nehemiah 7:36